trizist/aistudio-samples/ngc-integration/data_analysis_with_pandas_and_cuDF/README.md

 2. Navigate to `ngc-integration/data_analysis_with_pandas_and_cuDF` to ensure all files are cloned correctly after workspace creation.

 ### Step 4: Add the Dataset to Workspace

-- Download the **USA_Stocks** dataset from AWS S3:
+1. Download the **USA_Stocks** dataset from AWS S3 using the Datasets tab in your AI Studio project:
   - **Dataset Name**: `USA_Stocks`
   - **Dataset Source**: `AWS S3`
   - **S3 URI**: `s3://dsp-demo-bucket/rapids-data`
   - **Bucket Region**: `us-west-2`
-- Make sure that the dataset is in the `datafabric` folder inside your workspace.
+2. Make sure that the dataset is in the `datafabric` folder inside your workspace.

 ### Step 5: Use a Custom Kernel for Notebooks
 1. In Jupyter notebooks, select the **aistudio kernel** to ensure compatibility.